Country definitives: Channel Islands

 Eric Piprell designed the Guernsey stamps.
 These show the Crown of William the Conqueror and the Guernsey lily as described in the book The Lilium Sarniense by James Douglas published in 1975.
 He also designed the 2 1/2d, which showed a variation of the Lily and Crown theme.
 The Jersey stamps were designed by William Gardner, with the exception of the 2 1/2d issue which was designed by Edmund Blampied.
 The Gardner design showed the Mace presented to the island by Charles II in 1663 and the Arms of Jersey as the main subjects with a potato and tomato plant in the borders to emphasise the importance of agriculture.
 The Blampied design also used the Mace and Arms, but in different positions and omitted the plants.
 Source: Channel Islands Stamps and Postal History, published by Stanley Gibbons in 1979.

 Jersey and Guernsey became postally independent on 1 October 1969 when they each issued their own inaugural series.

-The Isle of Man
+Isle of Man

-The Isle of Man stamps were designed by John Nicholson, included the tre cassyn (Three Legs) escutcheoned (on a shield), the three spurs looking rather like stars, and had a bordering ring-chain pattern based on designs on ancient Manx stone crosses.
+The Isle of Man stamps, designed by John Nicholson, included the tre cassyn (Three Legs) escutcheoned (on a shield), the three spurs looking rather like stars, and had a bordering ring-chain pattern based on designs on ancient Manx stone crosses.

 Decimal issues

 On 7 July 1971 the previous Wilding based designs for the Isle of Man, Scotland, Wales and Northern Ireland were replaced with designs similar to the standard British Machin portrait definitives.
 Each stamp had a reduced size portrait of Queen Elizabeth II by Arnold Machin with a national emblem in the top left corner, the latter designed by Jeffery Matthews.
-The emblems used were :
+The emblems used were: